YB-Joe/ybcho/_pages/introduce.md

 ## Interests

-Computer Vision, Reinforcement Learning, Mahcine / Deep Learning, Robotics & NEW challenge!
+Computer Vision, Reinforcement Learning, Mahcine / Deep Learning, Robotics & NEW Challenges!

+My Research Interest is to design novel Deep Learning Algorithms that interact in various ways with Computer vision.

 ## What is AI?